This spot has been added by

 Tagus Cove snorkeling tips and recommendations

-Tagus Cove is has by a steep rocky coastline.
-At the surface of the water (0-2m/0-6ft), the walls are covered with sponges, algae, gorgonians, and incrusting corals, including orange cup coral, which are stony corals with large polyps that can be yellow, orange, or pink.
+Tagus Cove is lined by a steep rocky coastline.
+Near the surface, the walls are covered with sponges, algae, gorgonians, and incrusting corals, including orange cup coral, which are stony corals with large polyps that can be yellow, orange, or pink.

 Pacific seahorse at Tagus Cove, Galapagos